jing-xiang/tp/docs/UserGuide.md

 Deletes a transaction from the list of transactions in LongAh!.

 Format: `delete transaction [TRANSACTION_INDEX]`
-* The `TRANSACTION_NO` should be an existing transaction number.
+* The `TRANSACTION_INDEX` should be an existing transaction number.
 * All debts involving the transaction will be recalculated.
-* The transaction number can be found by using the `list transactions` command and taking the corresponding index.
+* The transaction number can be found by using the `list transactions` command and taking the corresponding index of the transaction that you want to delete.

 Example of usage: `delete transaction 3`